Narmene Hamsho

 Research

-My research focuses on reducing academic opportunity gaps and improving the schooling experiences of neurodiverse youth and their families around the world.
+My research focuses on reducing academic opportunity gaps and improving the schooling experiences of neurodivergent youth around the world.
 This work integrates a global perspective and includes ongoing collaborations with key partners from countries all over the world.
 Through this work, we aim to push forward the following initiatives:

-1. Supporting practitioners and educators to develop and implement a multicultural lens in their work with culturally and linguistically diverse families of neurodiverse children.
+1. Supporting practitioners and educators to develop and implement a multicultural lens in their work with culturally and linguistically diverse families of neurodivergent children.

-2. Develop professional support materials for educators to improve their preparedness in working with autistic* youth in the classroom.
+2. Developing professional support for educators to improve their preparedness in working with neurodivergent youth from culturally and linguistically diverse identities within the classroom.

 Academic Profile